World Wide Military

 United States Marines Corps

-The special AV-8 Harrier was developed for the United States Marine Corps (USMC) for attack and destroy of surface targets under day and night in visual environments.
-The first aircrafts - AV-8A Harriers - came in service with the USMC in 1985.
-In 1995, the AV-8B Harrier II plus standard was introduced to replace the AV-8A and A-4M aircrafts. .
+The AV-8 Harrier was developed for the United States Marine Corps (USMC) for the attack and destroy of surface targets under day and night in visual environments.
+The first aircraft - AV-8A Harriers - came in service with the USMC in 1985.
+In 1995, the AV-8B Harrier II plus standard was introduced to replace the AV-8A and A-4M aircraft. .

-The harriers are having the VSTOL characteristic to take-off and land vertical.
-The USMC needed this kind of aircrafts because they: could create a larger tactical mobility, quick response, reduce of operation costs and greater bases flexibility, could operate from sea and from land, are useful for special combats and expeditionary requirements.
+The USMC had a need for tis aircraft: to could create a larger tactical mobility, for quick response, reduce of operation costs and greater bases flexibility, to operate from sea and from land, they're useful for special combat and expeditionary requirements.

 Technical